Configuring the Inbound Gateway

 • IP address(es) of Coro’s Inbound Gateway email proxy service.
 Contact Coro Support for details.

-• MX record details for Coro’s Inbound Gateway email proxy service.
+• Mail Exchange (MX) record details for Coro’s Inbound Gateway email proxy service.
 Contact Coro Support for details.

 • The identity of your email service provider